The Effect of COVID-19

 Let's be clear.
 We aren't the only ones who need help.
 The Coronavirus is effectively decimating the arts industry, and local and community-focused businesses across the board.
 If you're compelled to read further, we're grateful.
 If you've stopped reading now to go lend a hand, whether through time or treasure, to someone in need, we applaud you.

 So if you're still with us, here's the skinny.
-The Coronavirus gutted our spring, and possibly summer (and maybe fall?).
-Our Mainstage Production of ROSENCRANTZ AND GUILDENSTERN ARE DEAD is cancelled.
-Two ShakesBEERience events (Hamlet in Newburyport and Henry IV.ii in Portsmouth) have been kiboshed.
-Our education and workshop gigs have all been cancelled.
-Not to mention, spring is the time when the majority of our corporate sponsors renew their generous support for our summer and fall programming.
-That has obviously (and understandably) come to a halt as efforts are refocused on getting through this devastating pandemic.
+The Coronavirus gutted our 2020 Season.
+Our Mainstage Production of ROSENCRANTZ AND GUILDENSTERN ARE DEAD was cancelled.
+Two ShakesBEERience events (Hamlet in Newburyport and Henry IV.ii in Portsmouth) were kiboshed.
+Our education and workshop gigs were all cancelled.
+Not to mention, the majority of our corporate sponsors were hit hard right along with us, so gift renewal came to a halt.

 By the numbers?- we're looking at a loss of $20,000-$30,000.
 Administratively, our organization is an unpaid, full-time team of two.
 We only pay ourselves when we're working on a project in an artistic capacity (ex. working as a director, actor or designer on a production), otherwise-- every dollar raised goes to our artists involved in each project.
 So what we're talking about here isn't covering staff salaries or overhead expenses... we're talking about our actual ability to produce the FREE FOR ALL, Or Pay What You Will Shakespeare that we've been bringing to Seacoast audiences and beyond since 2012.
-We'd planned to raise $30,000 through corporate sponsorships, individual supporters and foundation gifts in order to produce our spring, summer and fall seasons which included a production of THE MERCHANT OF VENICE this spring, two full productions al fresco this summer-- A MIDSUMMER NIGHT'S DREAM and THE TEMPEST, as well as THE BOOK OF WILL at the charming historic warehouse at Wentworth-Gardner Historic House this fall.
-Not to mention a special, fundraising event planned for April, and our annual ShakesBEERience Encore planned for June.
+We'd planned to raise $30,000 through corporate sponsorships, individual supporters and foundation gifts in order to produce our spring, summer and fall seasons which included a production of THE MERCHANT OF VENICE in spring 2020, two full productions al fresco in summer 2020-- A MIDSUMMER NIGHT'S DREAM and THE TEMPEST, as well as THE BOOK OF WILL at the charming historic warehouse at Wentworth-Gardner Historic House in fall 2020.
+Not to mention a special, fundraising event planned for April 2020, and our annual ShakesBEERience Encore planned for June 2020.

 Much, if not all of that is now in jeopardy as our planned and projected funding has come to a screeching halt.